-Ownership of common units by employee benefit plans, other tax-exempt organizations, non-resident aliens, foreign corporations and other foreign persons raises issues unique to those investors and, as described below to a limited extent, may have substantially adverse tax consequences to them.
-If you are such an investor, you should consult your own tax advisor before investing in our common units.
+Ownership of units by employee benefit plans, other tax-exempt organizations, non-resident aliens, foreign corporations and other foreign persons raises issues unique to those investors and, as described below to a limited extent, may have substantially adverse tax consequences to them.
+If you are a tax-exempt entity or a foreign person, you should consult your tax advisor before investing in our common units.